 Orange, California

-Welcome to the website of the City of Orange for the Law Offices of Ben Yeroushalmi.
+Welcome to the website of the City of Orange for the Yeroushalmi Law.
 We have designed this page to increase the awareness of residents of Orange on the issues of elder mistreatment in nursing homes.
 If you suspect there has been wrongful action, neglect or abuse committed towards you or your loved ones, we are here to provide the legal support you need.

 Originally named Richland, the City of Orange in California has records since the mid-18th century during the expansion of the Spanish Empire.
 It was known for its rich soil for farming and pleasant climate.
 After the Mexican-American War, the land ownership fell into the hands of two lawyers—Alfred Chapman and Andrew Glassell, who soon established its central town, now called Orange Plaza Square, or Orange Circle by locals.
 As the City of Orange is home to 136,416 people of diverse family structures, it is important for its city residents to understand how to care for its elderly, especially those placed in skilled nursing facilities or assisted living facilities.
 In total, there are 5 nursing homes and 4 assisted living facilities in Orange.